Cash demand as processors hit out at 'broken government promises'

 “If we don’t support these businesses and jobs they will be lost to other regions and other countries and they won’t come back.”

-A Defra spokesman said: “We recognise the difficulties faced by UK seafood businesses affected by both the Covid-19 pandemic and the challenges of adjusting to new export requirements earlier this year.
+A spokeswoman for the Department for Environment, Food and Rural Affairs said: “We recognise the difficulties faced by UK seafood businesses affected by both the Covid-19 pandemic and the challenges of adjusting to new export requirements earlier this year.

-“The £23 million fund provided by the UK Government, covering the Seafood Disruption Support Scheme and the Seafood Response Fund has so far provided targeted support to 2,000 eligible catching and aquaculture businesses, with further payments to be made this month.
+“The £23m fund provided by the UK Government, covering the Seafood Disruption Support Scheme and the Seafood Response Fund has so far provided targeted support to 2,000 eligible catching and aquaculture businesses, with further payments to be made this month.

-“In the longer term, the Prime Minister has also announced a further £100 million to help rejuvenate the industry and coastal communities across the UK.”
+“In the longer term, the prime minister has also announced a further £100m to help rejuvenate the industry and coastal communities across the UK.”

+Launching the £14m MFS in March, Fisheries Secretary Fergus Ewing said it would help coastal communities and also the marine environment, driving growth in the country’s “blue economy”.

+But he also said the cash – Scotland’s allocation from a much larger pot created to replace European Maritime and Fisheries Fund (EMFF) support for projects throughout the UK post-Brexit – fell well short of the country’s rightful share.

 Help support quality local journalism … become a digital subscriber to The Press and Journal